-Because of a series of trekking lodges and well-marked routes, this trek is easily accessible for both independent hikers and guided expeditions.
-If you are going to Nepal with a trekking company, they will provide you with a map as a complimentary gift; but, if you are a free independent traveler, make sure you get a map in advance at the Map House Shop in Thamel.
+Because of a series of trekking lodges and well-marked routes, this trek is easily accessible for independent hikers and guided expeditions.
+If you are going to Nepal with a trekking company, they will provide you with a map as a complimentary gift, but if you are a free independent traveler, make sure you get a map in advance at the Map House Shop in Thamel.

 When to go

-In Nepal, there are specific periods of the year, like many of the treks across the Himalayas, when the weather is ideal for trekking and mountain trips.
-We believe that September, October, November or March, April, and May are the best and favorable months and seasons of the year from the Annapurna trekking in Nepal.
+Nepal has specific periods of the year, like many treks across the Himalayas, when the weather is ideal for trekking and mountain trips.
+We believe that September, October, November, or March, April, and May are the best and most favorable months and seasons of the year for trekking in the Annapurna circuit.

 We recommend trekking during the post-monsoon season (late September to late November) when the weather is calm and dry and visibility to the mountains is at its best.
 While it may be busier during peak season, this is the best time to see Nepal at its most beautiful.

-If you want to avoid the crowds, spring (February to April) is also a wonderful season to come, with long days and pleasant weather.
-Please note that this is also the time of agricultural burn-offs, so it is possible to have a minimal view of the mountains, especially in the Kathmandu valley and Pokhara.
+If you want to avoid the crowds, spring (February to April) is also a fantastic season, with long days and pleasant weather.
+However, please note that this is also the time of agricultural burn-offs, so it is possible to have a minimal view of the mountains, especially in the Kathmandu Valley and Pokhara.

 Getting required permits

 Make sure you have two permits with you before you begin your adventure.
-You might go to the Nepal Tourism Office in Kathmandu to get these permits if you are traveling independently.
-If you plan your trip with your travel agency, they can get these permits on your behalf.
+You might go to the Nepal Tourism Office in Kathmandu to get these permits if traveling independently.
+However, if you plan your trip with your travel agency, they can get these permits on your behalf.

-If you go through a trekking company, the entry permit cost of ACAP is US$28 per person and US$10 per person for a TIMS card.
-Likewise, if you go to Annapurna Circuit Trek solo, need to pay US$28 for ACAP and US$20 for TIMS, respectively.
+If you go through a trekking company, the entry permit cost of ACAP is US$28 per person and US$20 per person for a TIMS card.

 Trek difficulty and preparation

-The extremity of this Trek is moderate to strenuous; thus, you do not require significant training when you are preparing for the trek.
+The extremity of this Annapurna Circuit Trek is moderate to strenuous; thus, you do not require significant training when preparing for this trek.

-Food is of high quality, and we recommend you to taste Dal Bhat.
+Food is of high quality, and we recommend you taste Dal Bhat.
 Dal Bhat comprises lentil stew with rice and curried potatoes or meat.
-Besides that, boiled potatoes with chili sauce, Sherpa stew, or curry with rice.
-Sherpa stew contains meat, potatoes, and veggies in a thick sauce.
-These are the Nepalese basic foods; however, every lodge will also provide a variety of western meals.
+You have boiled potatoes with chili sauce or curry with rice.
+Stew contains meat, potatoes, and veggies in a thick sauce.
+These are the essential Nepalese foods; however, every lodge will also provide a variety of Western meals.

 Breakfast comprises fried or boiled eggs, omelets, toast, pancakes, Tibetan bread, muesli, porridge, tea, coffee, and chocolate.

-The accommodation is warm and comfortable yet extremely convenient, however, when you go higher, they become basic.
-Rooms are twin beds with two beds per room with a common bathroom.
-They do not have a bathroom attached unless you buy an upgrade during the trek and only in certain lodges.
+The accommodation is warm and comfortable yet highly convenient; however, when you go higher, they become basic.
+Rooms are twin beds with two beds per room with a shared bathroom.
+Unfortunately, they do not have a bathroom attached unless you buy an upgrade during the Annapurna Circuit Trek and only in certain lodges.

 Mattresses, pillows, and blankets are available for use on the beds.
-The ‘living room,’ which is used for dining and resting, is heated in the evenings with a pot-bellied stove.
+The living room, used for dining and resting, is heated in the evenings with a pot-bellied stove.
 Lodges are always social locations to meet many other traveling enthusiasts.
 Many people will have books to read, while others will have phones.
 Almost all have hot showers, which are typically heated by gas.

 Altitude Sickness: How to prevent getting sick

 This trip covers a wide range of ventures from a very low altitude to a very high elevation.
-So, you may become susceptible to illness and you need to take care of your health.
-Add an extra day in Manang to your itinerary to adapt yourself to the high altitude.
-As you ascend from altitudes of 2500 meters and above, you may experience symptoms of altitude sickness.
-Sometimes you may even get symptoms below this level too.
+So, you may become susceptible to illness and must take care of your health.
+Add an extra day in Manang to your itinerary to adapt to the high altitude.
+As you ascend from lengths of 2500 meters and above, you may experience symptoms of altitude sickness.
+Sometimes, you may even get symptoms below this level.

 Symptoms of acute mountain sickness